wangby511/System-Design-Architecture-and-Infra/design-common.md

 Health Checks - "health check" regularly attempts to connect to backend servers to ensure that servers are listening before a load balancer forwards traffic to that server.
 Also called "heart beat check".

-The load balancer can be **a single point of failure**.
-To overcome this, a second load balancer can take over the first failure one in the event the main load balancer fails.
+The load balancer can be **A single point of failure**.
+To overcome this, we should have **a second, standby load balancer** which can take over the first failure one in the event the main load balancer fails.
+This is called [mirrored pair](https://www.loadbalancer.org/blog/easiest-way-to-reduce-downtime-avoiding-a-single-point-of-failure/) which gives us an extra layer of **redundancy** and protection against downtime.

+Difference with API Gateway: An API gateway connects microservices or different API calls, while load balancers redirect multiple instances of the same microservice components or the same API call as they scale out to different machines.

 ### Decouple

 Use a queue - de-coupling the services and act as a buffer in case throttling.

 A common solution is to use/adopt a message queue (Kafka) to decouple producers and consumers.
 This makes the whole process asynchronous and producers/consumers can be scaled independently.

+The overall architecture could be microservices-based with heavy usage of the publisher-subscriber pattern, involving a queuing technology like Kafka, RabbitMQ, ActiveMQ, Amazon SNS, or Amazon MQ.
+Each microservice can talk with another one by using this model of publishing a message and subscribing to channels or topics.
+This mechanism **de-couples** services from each other in the best possible way.

 ## Normal Questions